ucdavis/ecs132/Blog.md

 Scores ranged from 5 (1 student) to 100 (4 students), out of 50 who took the Quiz.

+If you feel you were undergraded on some problem, please feel free to contact me, and I will take another look.

 Again, make sure you read the blog posts of May 5 0925 May 4 1050; and May 2 2135, with important information about Quizzes and course grade policies.